ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # CWT Confirmation Methods

-This document defines a number of new CWT confirmation methods (see {{iana-cwt-confirmation-methods}}).
+This document defines a number of new CWT confirmation methods, which are registered in {{iana-cwt-confirmation-methods}}.
 The semantics of each confirmation method is defined below.

 ## Ordered Chain of X.509 Certificates # {#ssec-cwt-conf-x5chain}